asancheza/puppet-mount-points/README.md

 # Modules

 1. puppet-mount: Puppet module using shell scripting
-2. puppet-mount-puppet: Puppet module using Hierra for the configuration file.
+2. puppet-mount-puppet: Puppet module using Hiera for the configuration file.

 Enjoy ;)